jeanettehuang/twxplorer/README.md

 ## twXplorer

 twXplorer is a tool that improves upon the current Twitter search.
-Searching for a topic on Twitter returns a page of noisy results with no clear indication as to what the trending tweets for the topic are and is difficult to find exactly what the user is looking for.
-Our tool addresses the shortcomings of the existing Twitter search functionality by enabling users to explore deeper within their results.
+Searching for a topic on Twitter returns a page of noisy results with no clear indication as to what the trending tweets for a topic are, making it difficult for a user to find exactly what he is looking for.
+Our tool addresses the shortcomings of the existing Twitter search functionality by enabling users to drill-down and explore deeper within their results.

 Features include:
-- View list of tweets matching search terms
+- View a list of tweets matching given a search term
-- View a histogram of word counts of individual terms from tweets
+- View a bar chart of word counts of individual terms from tweets
-- Drill-down into search results
+- Drill-down into search results by clicking on bar chart
 - Exclude words from results
 - View previous search snapshots to see if topics have changed over time
 - Export results to a CSV file